 If you’ve ever explored Queenstown before, good food at an affordable price is difficult to come by.
 Luckily, we had several tricks up our sleeves.
 Here’s how our full South Island itinerary looked like.

 We left Auckland at 8:30 am and arrived at the Queenstown Airport at 10:30am.
-We picked up our keys for the rental car from the Europcar; we got a free upgrade from a Holden Barina to an almost brand new Toyota Corolla for being loyal customers (check out the link to find out more).
+Then we picked up our keys for the rental car from the Europcar desk where we were also informed that we got a free upgrade from a Holden Barina to an almost brand new Toyota Corolla for being loyal customers (check out the link to find out more).
 From the airport, we drove to and explored the following destinations: